 These fabulous women, celebrating 2016 and shot by Annie Leibovitz pay brilliant homage not only to the black dress but also to their signature styles.
 Each outfit may be uniform in colour but there is no sameness about any two.

-I might even say it has to work harder than a multi-coloured peer for the same effect.
+It has to work harder than a multi-coloured peer for the same effect.

 Some of us revel in all black and others feel it’s not for them.

 Most women work it well and for those who don’t love an all-black outfit, it’s possibly more mental than the reality of how they look.
 Perhaps not uplifting enough?
 That’s when I feel it’s about how you wear it.
-The shoes, the hair, the jewels – even the make-up.
+The shoes, the hair, the jewels and even the make-up.

 What is it that makes me feel so right wearing all-black?